Tommy Togiai: Professional career

-Cleveland Browns (first stint)
+Cleveland Browns

 Togiai was selected by the Cleveland Browns in the fourth round with the 132nd overall pick in the 2021 NFL draft.

-On May 21, 2021, Togiai signed his four-year rookie contract with Cleveland.
+On May 21, 2021, he signed his four-year rookie contract with Cleveland.
 Togiai was released by the Browns on August 29, 2023.

 Jacksonville Jaguars

 The Jacksonville Jaguars signed Togiai to their practice squad on August 31, 2023.
 He was released on September 4.

 Cleveland Browns (second stint)

 The Browns signed Togiai back to their practice squad on September 12, 2023.

 Atlanta Falcons

 The Atlanta Falcons signed Togiai to their active roster on December 20, 2023.

 Togiai was released by the Falcons as part of final roster cuts on August 27, 2024.

 Houston Texans

 On September 17, 2024, Togiai signed with the Houston Texans' practice squad.
 He was promoted to the active roster on November 27.
 Togiai made five appearances (one start) for Houston, recording 11 combined tackles.

 On September 9, 2025, Togiai and the Texans agreed to a one-year, $3.3 million contract extension.
+In Houston's regular season finale against the Indianapolis Colts, Togiai recovered a fumble in the final seconds of the game and returned it for a touchdown to seal the 38-30 victory.